imodeveloperlab/dskit/README.md

 # What is DSKit?

-DSKit is a simple **Design System** SDK for **iOS 15+ SwiftUI**, designed to help developers create simple, consistent and attractive user interfaces with ease.
+DSKit is a simple **Design System Kit**  for **iOS 15+ SwiftUI**, designed to help developers create simple, consistent and attractive user interfaces with ease.
 It includes essential view modifiers which ensure that all UI components follow a unified style guide.

 ## Components and Layouts